 Automatic Validation of Payment application file and providing ACK/NACK services.

-.

 Expected Configuration of the tool

 The toll is expected to cater to all ISO 20022 message formats , in effect the tool should have a repository of all the tags pertaining to ISO 20022 built in.